maluyckx/Network_Attacks/README.md

 ### Attack
 The attack script uses the socket library to create TCP sockets and attempts to connect to ports within the range of 1-65535.
 For each port, the script attempts to connect to the IP address and port combination using the `sock.connect_ex((host, port))` statement.
 If a connection is successful, the script prints the port number and the protocol name associated with the port.

-To manage a thread pool of up to 100 worker threads.
+The script manages a thread pool of up to 100 worker threads.
 This allows multiple port scan requests to be processed concurrently.

 Additionally, the script uses a timeout of 0.25 seconds for each port scan to prevent the script from hanging indefinitely if a port is unresponsive or blocked.